JoshuaEll/AI_Project/README.md

 ## Existing Detection Methods:
 ### Active Sensors:
-Using a bandwidth of 400 Mhz it does a 2D scan of the target, that is at a maximum of 3 - 4 meters away.[2]
+Using radiation with a bandwidth of 400 Mhz it does a 2D scan of the target, that is at a maximum of 3 - 4 meters away.[2]
 Active Imaging uses the radiation reflections from the scanned scene to create an image.[5]
 This procedure takes a couple of minutes.
-While faster than passive sensors, being locked at 400 Mhz, the image produced by the scan is way worse and makes it hard to distinguish a concealed weapon from the body.
+While faster than passive sensors, being locked at 400 Mhz, the image produced by the scan is way worse and makes it hard to distinguish a concealed weapon from the body(see Fig. 11).
 The higher the frequency the better the resolution of the image.
 One of the reasons it has trouble displaying a clear image is that weapons have many faceted surface parts, which can reflect the radiation differently and thus requires good positioning or luck for the sensors to catch all of them.
 Another negative of this method  is it being easily stopped by heavy materials like cotton, since the low frequencies don’t have enough power to penetrate them and be reflected back.[2]
 Thanks to it having a bad reliability in catching the reflections bouncing off of metallic objects and the other mentioned issues, makes it, compared to other detection methods, one of the worst with its detection probability being the lowest.[1]

 ![alt text](https://github.com/tr201/AI_Project/blob/main/GitHubImages/ActiveSensors.png)